imedwei/flic-garageband/README.md

 # Flic plugin for GarageBand

-With Flic and GarageBand, you can rapidly review your instrument or voice recordings with one button record and playback.
+With [Flic](https://flic.io/) and [GarageBand for Mac](https://www.apple.com/mac/garageband/), you can rapidly review your instrument or voice recordings with one button record and playback.

 The rapid rehearsal iteration:
 1. **Double-Click** - Record.